Spurdl/Spurdl/README.md

 I'm Spurdl, hobbyist builder and arduino programmer.
+Linux novice.
 Also trying to learn to git often, but let's see how that goes.

 Learning some front end with HTML5, CSS and JavaScript soon.